 With your wheelchair, you have your set of wheels and the increased mobility that comes with it.
 But to get further afield than your immediate neighborhood, you need wheels for your wheels.
 A vehicle wheelchair lift would mean greater independence for you and the freedom to go where you need to go.

-As you can see, many options available can make the entire process daunting.
-There is no such thing as a one-size-fits-all solution for scooter carriers & lifts.
-The make and model of your vehicle have as much to do with which lift type will work best as your scooter or power wheelchair.
+However, remember that there is no one-size-fits-all solution for scooter carriers & lifts.
+The make and model of your vehicle have as much to do with which lift type will work best for you as your scooter or power wheelchair.
 We suggest you converse with one of our lift managers for these reasons.
 Their experience matching your equipment, vehicle, and the most suitable lift or carrier type is invaluable.

 Due to their size and operation, occupied lifts have strict requirements for use.
 They require full-size vans or buses for installation and are generally not used in consumer applications.
-The keyword there is generally.